cbpspratap/SQLTraining/Chapter 5/Readme.md

 ### Inner Join

-INNER JOIN is used to return all records from both the tables where the join condition is satisfied or key column exactly matches in both the tables.
-It is the most common type of join and used to query only matching records from multiple tables.
+INNER JOIN clause combines each row from the first table with every row from the second table, keeping only the rows in which the join condition evaluates to true.
+In simple terms it brings only the matching records from both the table based on the join condition.

 **Visual Representation**